Alevsk/rbac-atlas/content/charts/keda/_index.md

 ---
-title: keda
+title: "keda"
-description: Event-based autoscaler for workloads on Kubernetes
+description: "Event-based autoscaler for workloads on Kubernetes"
 ---

 ## keda